 How is trading different from brokering?

 In a trade deal, the dealer is effectively your buyer.
 He will take full ownership of your boat to sell it further.
-On the other hand, the broker will try and strike a deal between the two parties.
+On the other hand, the broker will try to strike a deal between the two parties.
 He doesn’t take ownership of your boat.

 Can I trade my boat Online?